Feedforward Control

 Does Feedforward help with "lag" in robot movement?

-What happens if the payload weight changes on the AGV?
+What if the AGV's payload weight changes?

 How does it handle friction?